richsoni/www-richsoni.com/src/posts/2019-01-23-experiment-netlify.md

   PROJECT_DIR=`pwd`
   : ${1?"Usage: $0 First Argument must be the build command to run in the Netlify Image"}
   cd node_modules/@netlify/build-image
-  ./test-tools/test-build.sh $PROJECT_DIR 'npm run bootstrap_and_build'
+  ./test-tools/test-build.sh $PROJECT_DIR 'yarn run bootstrap_and_build'
 else
   echo "Can only run this command with a clean git directory" fi